ASTCT Clinical Research Training Course

 Eligibility and Application

 The applicant must identify a local mentor with whom to work in implementation of the research project after the course.
+The proposal should reflect what the applicant is planning to work on and not what they think the faculty would like.

 - Curriculum vitae - a biosketch will not be accepted